 You’ll notice that in the preview window, your ad will come up with “Suggested Page” in the top corner.
 The ad is relatively simple and uses your cover photo and a bit of text to convey its message.

 Customize this ad by writing text under 90 characters.
 You can upload a different image, select an existing image, or reposition the image in use.
 Then pick your audience by customizing gender, age, locations, and interests.
 Finally set your budget and duration of run.

 Don’t forget to check out the preview of how your ad will look from the desktop newsfeed, the mobile newsfeed, and the right column.
 All three look vastly different.

 Thanks for reading our Guide to Facebook advertising.
-Paid advertising is a powerful accessory and added boost (no pun intended) to your organic and occasionally viral interactive efforts on Facebook.
-We're happy to help you embrace it as a valuable tool for growth.
+Paid social media advertising is a powerful accessory and added boost (no pun intended) to your organic and occasionally viral interactive efforts on Facebook.
+We’re happy to help you embrace it as a valuable tool for growth.